Honor killings by region: Palestine

-According to UNICEF estimates in 1999, two-thirds of all murders in the Palestinian territories were likely honor killings.

 In 2005, 22-year-old Faten Habash, a Christian from West Bank, was said to have dishonored her family by falling for a young Muslim man, Samer.
 Following their thwarted attempts to elope to Jordan, she suffered her relatives' wrath after rejecting the options of either marrying her cousin or becoming a nun in Rome.
 She had spent a period of time in hospital recovering from a broken pelvis and various other injuries caused by an earlier beating by her father and other family members.
 Still fearing her family after her release from the hospital, she approached a powerful Bedouin tribe, which took her under its care.
 Her father then wept and gave his word that he would not harm her.
 She returned to him, only to be bludgeoned to death with an iron bar days later.

+In 2005, Yusra al-Azami, a Gaza student, was shot dead, and her fiancé and future brother-in-law were beaten by Hamas members, allegedly belonging to a group "combating vice and promoting virtue".
+Mushira Masri, a Hamas spokesman, later said the gunmen did not know the couples were engaged: "The brothers who did this made a mistake.
+There was suspicion of immoral behavior."
+A week after the murder, a sharia arbitration committee was formed and the families of the murderers and the victims came to an agreement.

 The Palestinian Authority, using a clause in the Jordanian penal code still in effect in the West Bank as of 2011, exempted men from punishment for killing a female relative if she has brought dishonor to the family.
 The Palestinian Independent Commission for Human Rights has reported 29 women were murdered 2007–2010, whereas 13 women were murdered in 2011 and 12 in the first seven months of 2012.
 According to a PA Ministry of Women's Affairs report the rate of 'Honor Killings' went up by 100% in 2013, "reporting the number of 'honor killing' victims for 2013 at 27".

 Mahmoud Abbas, president of the Palestinian Authority, issued a decree in May 2014 under which the exemption of men was abolished in cases of honor killings.

 The death of Israa Ghrayeb took place on 22 August 2019 in the Palestinian city of Bethlehem.
 Israa Ghrayeb, 21 years old, was reportedly beaten to death by her brother because she posted a selfie with her partner a day before they were supposed to get engaged.